-[Notwithstanding the above, when, for reasons of force majeure (i.e. pandemic) duly notified to ICCAT, the deployment of a regional observer is not possible, the vessel, trap or farm may operate without the observer.
-In such cases, the vessel, trap or farm competent authorities shall make every effort to reinforce control over the vessel, trap or farm in question].
+Notwithstanding the above, when, for reasons of force majeure (e.g., pandemic) duly notified to ICCAT, the deployment of a regional observer is not possible, the vessel, trap or farm may operate without the observer.
+In such cases, CPCs shall prioritize such vessels, farms, and traps for control and inspection.